nknorg/nkn/README.md

 $ docker build -t nkn .
 ```

-When starting the container, a directory with configuration files containing `config.json` and
+When starting the container, a directory with configuration files containing
-`wallet.dat` (if exists) should be mapped to `/nkn` directory in the container.
+`config.json` (see [configuration](#configuration)) and `wallet.dat` (if exists)
+should be mapped to `/nkn` directory in the container.
+This directory will also
-This directory will also be used for wallet, block data and logs storage.
+be used for wallet, block data and logs storage.

-Before you have a look at [configuration](#configuration), keep in mind that instead of running `./nknc` and `./nknd`
+Before you have a look at [configuration](#configuration), keep in mind that
-(as shown in examples) you want to run in docker.
+instead of running `./nknc` and `./nknd` (as shown in examples) you want to run
+in docker.
 Assuming the configuration directory is the current directory:

 Create a wallet: